 Even if states kept their public land, the issue of access is another issue to consider.
 Federal land use rules are generally more liberal than at the state level.
-For example, hunting, fishing and camping are only allowed on about 18% of the state land in Colorado, even if you take your own cooler although you need to decide between the ozark trail vs yeti when you buy it.
+For example, hunting, fishing and camping are only allowed on about 18% of the state land in Colorado.
 Also where access is allowed, state rules say that it cannot interfere with ‘revenue generating activities’.
 There is no doubt that outdoor-loving recreationists would certainly have much less land to use if federal land transfer is successful.

 Where does the new president stand on this issue?
 Like many things involving President Trump, it’s complicated.
 In an interview with Field & Stream, then-candidate Donald Trump said,